anywhichway/reasondb/README.md

 3) `ReasonDB.LocalForageStore` is built on-top of IndexedDB.
 It is slow and not recommended unless you need to store a lot of data in the browser.
 Configuring with this store will fallback to `ReasonBD.LocalStore` on NodeJS.

 4) `ReasonDB.IronCacheStore` - Create your IronCache client before creating the database and pass it in as a property `ironCacheClient` in the options object, e.g. `{ironCacheClient: <theClient>}`. `<nameOrPath>` is ignored.
 No support is currently provided for addressing value expiration. ***Note:*** To limit package dependencies, `iron-cache` is a dev dependency not a package dependency.
 If you wish to use `iron-cache` you should make it part of your app package.
+Also, unit testing has occassional tests that fail due to timing interactions with the iron-cache server, i.e. key updates are not complete prior to a request for an updated key originating on the client.
+It is not clear what causes this, i.e. if the cause is in ReasonDB code or the iron-cache architecture.

 5) `ReasonDB.RedisStore` - Create your Redis client before creating the database and pass it in as a property `redisClient` in the options object, e.g. `{redisClient: <theClient>}`. `<nameOrPath>` is ignored because the name of the cache bucket is tied to client creation.
 No support is currently provided for addressing value expiration, but Redis values do not expire unless an expiration is specifically set.  ***Note:*** To limit package dependencies, `redis` is a dev dependency not a package dependency.
 If you wish to use `redis` you should make it part of your app package.

 6) `ReasonDB.MemcachedStore` - Create your Memcached client before creating the database and pass it in as a property `memcachedClient` in the options object, e.g. `{memcachedClient: <theClient>}`.`<nameOrPath>` is ignored because the name of the cache bucket is tied to client creation.
 No support is currently provided for addressing value expiration.  ***Note:*** To limit package dependencies, `memjs` (the Memcached client) is a dev dependency not a package dependency.
 If you wish to use `memjs` you should make it part of your app package.

+7) `ReasonDB.LevelUPStore` - Open your LevelUP database before creating the ReasonDB database and pass it in as a property `levelUPClient` in the options object, e.g. `{levelUPClient: <theDatabase>}`.`<nameOrPath>` is ignored because the name of the database is tied to LevelUP creation.

 All storage types are referenced in the example and test files, you just need to provide client creation credentials and change the ReasonDB constructor call to test them out.

+With the exception of LevelUP all data stored in ReasonDB, including indexes, is human readable as JSON directly in the store.

 See ## Extending ReasonDB for how to add new storage types.

-All data stored in ReasonDB, including indexes, is readable as JSON.

 `clear` - Clear storage when creating the database.